To my fellow Scots

 We believe that the common values and shared experiences of people living in communities across our country are stronger and more important than our political disagreements.
 That by coming together and talking openly and honestly about how they feel about Scotland today and their hopes and fears for the future, people all over our country can together come up with the ideas and a vision for the future that is fundamentally different to today.

-We want to bring neighbours, friends and families together across Scotland to share their hopes and fears for our country, to discover where they agree, and understand how and why they might disagree.
+We want to bring neighbours, friends and families together across Scotland to share their stories, to discover where they agree, and understand how and why they might disagree.
 From these Neighbourhood Assemblies we might just find that our shared values can lead to common purpose and a way forwards as One Scotland.

 One Scotland, Many Voices